Problems with your neighbour’s high hedges

 A good hedge has many benefits as a garden boundary and can make an attractive feature of benefit to everyone.
 But a hedge that is neglected or inconsiderately maintained can cause misery, for example blocking out light to a neighbouring property.

 Since 2005, local councils have had the power to intervene in disputes about high hedges in certain limited circumstances.
 Most of the attention is focused on Leylandii and other cypress type hedges, but any evergreen hedge may be considered.
-High Hedge complaints are handled through this Council’s Regulatory Services team.
+High Hedge complaints are handled through this Council’s Community Services team.
+Further information can be found at: Environmental Services.

 Talking to your neighbours Toggle accordion